Joe-Degs/disaster-management-with-smart-cities-project/README.md

 of inhabitants.
 The vsion is to have citizens live their lives confident that should any bad thing happen their city has systems that will step in to help overcome the dangers.

-- what are the most important things to consider
+#### questions I keep asking myself
-  1. the process of disaster management and how it is made more resilient by technology
+- the process of disaster management and how it is made more resilient by technology
-  2. how is disaster management with smart technologies being done by developed countries
+- how is disaster management with smart technologies being done by developed countries
-  3. what research is going on in the space
+- what research is going on in the space
-  4. how are smart cities being implemented else where in the world.
+- how are smart cities being implemented else where in the world.
-  5. are the systems making any changes or notable impact
+- are the systems making any changes or notable impact
-  6. how can we in an undeveloped country leverage technology to help us in disaster management
+- how can we in an undeveloped country leverage technology to help us in disaster management
-  7. what specific technologies can be used to implement such systems
+- what specific technologies can be used to implement such systems
-  8. how to actively involve the community in the whole development process
+- how to actively involve the community in the whole development process
-  10. how do we make the system itself fault tolerant
+- how do we make the system itself fault tolerant
-  11. will such a project work in a country like Ghana
+- will such a project work in a country like Ghana
-  12. how do you test this complex system of systems before deploying for public use.
+- how do you test this complex system of systems before deploying for public use.
-  13. how to aggregate data from the system for further analysis and decision making
+- how to aggregate data from the system for further analysis and decision making
-  14. since the city's infrastructure is already in place, what will be the best way to instrument the city to become a smart city.
+- since the city's infrastructure is already in place, what will be the best way to
+- instrument the city to become a smart city.
-  15. what stake holders are involved in such projects from the design, building, operations, to the maintenance of the projects.
+- what stake holders are involved in such projects from the design, building, operations, to the maintenance of the projects.

 ## Smart Cities